rantaoca/neato-sdk-android/README.md

 HashMap<String, String> services = robot.getState().getAvailableServices();
 ```

-In addition there are some utility methods you can use to check if the robot support the services.
+In addition there are some utility methods you can use to check if the robot supports the services.

 ```java
 //any version